 Videos also highlight agricultural funding sources, aquaculture, and beekeeping.
 Select a video here...

-AFSIC was one of the first USDA programs to focus on sustainable and organic agriculture and produced many ground-breaking bibliographies and related reference guides that enabled researchers, educators and producers to access previously difficult-to-find international research, literature and expertise.
+AFSIC, founded in 1985, is an integral part of the National Agricultural Library (NAL) in Beltsville, Maryland.
+The Center was one of the first USDA programs to focus on sustainable and organic agriculture and produced many groundbreaking publications that enabled researchers, educators and producers to access previously difficult-to-find research, literature and expertise.
 More...

 History of Organic Agriculture

 Trace the origins of the organic agriculture movement through historic publications and reports, oral histories, video archives, USDA legislation and regulations, and other published resources.
 More...

 Organic Roots Collection